 Weehawken, N.J., June 17, 2020 – Gebroe-Hammer Associates has finalized yet another pandemic-era multifamily transaction with the $25.35M sale of Hamilton House in Weehawken, a 99-unit prominent fixture within the township’s highly desirable Town Center/Downtown District.
-The brokerage team of Ken Uranowitz, president, who has a 40+-year relationship with the owner, and Niko Nicolaou, executive vice president, exclusively represented the seller, Hamilton House LLC, and procured the buyer, Tuli Realty LLC.
+The brokerage team spearheaded by Ken Uranowitz, president, who has a 40+-year relationship with the owner, exclusively represented the seller, Hamilton House LLC, and procured the buyer, Tuli Realty LLC.

 Located at 700 John F. Kennedy Boulevard East, the 12-story hi-rise stands out for its exceptional curb appeal along North Hudson’s highly trafficked and most popular residential and commercial corridor.
 Hamilton House was constructed in 1964 and offers a mix of 21 studio, 59 one-bedroom and 19 two-bedroom layouts – the latter of which includes four penthouses.
 Some of the units also offer private balconies and dens.
 Lifestyle conveniences and amenities include ample on-premises parking, modern laundry centers, two newly upgraded elevators with dedicated lobbies and front-door NJ Transit bus service.